 The cake layer is so light, while moist and juicy, and the fruity topping really makes the raspberries shine.
 Ricotta and cream cheese are the main components of the topping.
-Together these two cheeses make a perfect mild, not too tart flavor combination.
+Together, these two kinds of cheese make a perfectly mild, not too tart of a flavor combination.

 - 2 teaspoons vanilla extract

 - pinch of salt

 - 250 g 2 cups all-purpose flour

 - 240 ml 1 cup fruit juice (like orange or peach)